HabibMrad/Udacity_AIND_Projects/Solving Sudoku Using AI/Readme.md

-As we can see, both belong to the same column, and both permit the values of 2 and 3.
-Now, we don't know which one has a 2 and which one has a 3, but we know one thing for sure — the values 2 and 3 are locked in those two boxes, so no other box in their same unit (the third column) can contain the values 2 or 3.
+As you saw , both belong to the same column, and both permit the values of 2 and 3.
+Now, I don't know which one has a 2 and which one has a 3, but I know one thing for sure — the values 2 and 3 are locked in those two boxes, so no other box in their same unit (the third column) can contain the values 2 or 3.

-Thus, we go over all the boxes in their same unit, and remove the values 2 and 3 from their possible values.
+Thus, I went over all the boxes in their same unit, and remove the values 2 and 3 from their possible values.

 ![sudoku_naked-twins-2](https://user-images.githubusercontent.com/21977558/34321630-c845869c-e839-11e7-9a13-97502ab410f7.png)

-As you can see, we've removed the values 2 and 3 from the boxes 'D3' and 'E3'.
+As you can see, I have removed the values 2 and 3 from the boxes 'D3' and 'E3'.
 This is the naked twins technique.
-In this project, you'll write a function that implements this technique.
+I implemented this technique in this project.

 ## Strategy 5 : Diagonal Sudoku

 A diagonal sudoku is like a regular sudoku, except that among the two main diagonals, the numbers 1 to 9 should all appear exactly once.
-In this project, you'll modify the functions we've written in the lecture (or you can write your own!) in order to solve every diagonal sudoku.
+I also implemented a technique to implement this in the project.

 ![diagonal-sudoku](https://user-images.githubusercontent.com/21977558/34321637-fa94a7ae-e839-11e7-9e8a-fde2a65243bd.png)